 WHEN DOES THE LEPC MEET?

-The Grant County LEPC meets the first Wednesday of the month at 3:30 p.m. at the Silver City Annex, 2nd floor.
+The Grant County LEPC meets the first Wednesday of each month at 3:30 pm at the Grant County Business and Conference Center.

 Local Emergency Plans